 Have you heard yourself saying 'I just don't have enough time' or 'I wish I had more time' more often than you'd like to admit?
 I know I have!
-There just never seems to be enough hours in the day for all the things we want to achieve in the different facets of our busy lives, and having a list of tasks and to-do's constantly swirling around your head is overwhelming.
+There just never seems to be enough hours in the day for all the things we want to achieve in our busy lives, and having a list of tasks and to-do's constantly swirling around your head is overwhelming.

-If you don't have a plan for how you're going to tackle them, you'll either be confused about which tasks are the real priorities and spend all your time on the little jobs that are not that important, or you'll get totally overwhelmed and do nothing.
+If you don't have a plan for how you're going to tackle them, you'll either be confused about which tasks are the real priorities and spend all your time on the little jobs that are not that important, or you'll get totally overwhelmed and do nothing!
 A simple weekly planning and scheduling session will help you to use your time more effectively, be more productive and achieve your goals.
 Want to join me?

 Step 1.
 Choose a time to plan